-Broadcast Media: These are means of communication that transfer their voice to people .These are represented by radio, television and movies.
+Broadcasting media: These arc means of communication that transfer their voice to people.
+These are represented by radio, television and movies.

 Drug: Drug is a substance which may have medicinal, intoxicating or enhancing performance or other effect in human body.